 While most manufacturers have stopped or thinking to stop production of sedans in the US market, automakers are witnessing a weird trend in the form of rising SUV sales.
 To capitalize on the same, Ford introduced its Compact SUV for Developing Markets, the Ecosport in the US in 2018.
 For 2019, Ford is carrying forward the same model, albeit with a few more standard features that were optional last year.The Ecosport was a runaway success in markets like India, Australia and Latin America and Ford decided to replicate the same success back here in the states.

-Imported from Ford’s plant in Chennai, India, the 2019 Ford Ecosport comes with 2 Engine options and 2 drivetrains namely FWD and AWD.
-The Base 1.0L 3 Cylinder Turbocharged Motor belts out 123hp and 125lbs-ft of Torque, while the naturally aspirated 2.0L Motor punches out 166hp and 149lbs-ft of Torque.
+Imported from Ford’s plant in Chennai, India, the 2019 Ford Ecosport comes with two engine options and two drivetrains namely FWD and AWD.
+The Base 1.0L, three-cylinder turbocharged motor belts out 123hp and 125lbs-ft of Torque, while the naturally aspirated 2.0L Motor punches out 166hp and 149lbs-ft of Torque.
 The 4 Trims that are being offered in the 2019 Ecosport includes the base S Trim, followed by the SE, SES and the Titanium Trim.
-The SES trim is the only trim that comes standard with AWD and the 2.0L Motor.
+The SES trim is the only one that comes standard with AWD and the 2.0L Motor.
 All other trims can be had in either a FWD or an AWD option.

 2019 Ford EcoSport Features

 The 2019 Ford EcoSport comes in 4 trims, namely S, SE, SES and the Titanium trim.
-All trims other than the SES trim can be had in a FWD alteration while the SES can be only had in an AWD configuration.
+All of these trims can either be mated to a FWD system or the AWD.
+The AWD brings along a premium of around $2,500 that adds on top of the MSRP of the vehicle.
+The second-to-top trim, "SES" comes in an AWD configuration only.

 Adds/Upgrades to S

 Heated Front Seats